Fusika1203/Image-to-ASCII-Studio/README.md

     - **Colored**: Preserves the original colors of the image for each character.
     - **Monochrome**: Classic black-and-white (or white-on-black) ASCII look.
 - **Background**: Toggle between **Dark** (Slate/Black) and **Light** (White) backgrounds.
-- **Resolution (Columns)**: Adjust the density of characters from 50 to 300 columns to control the level of detail.
+- **Resolution (Columns)**: Adjust the density of characters from 50 to 300 columns to control the level of detail that you desire.

 ## 📥 Export Options